-Sadly, in the end, the table was sold to a young family who would continue to make new memories.
+Sadly, the table was sold to a young family who would continue making new memories.
 It was like saying goodbye to an old friend, knowing you will never see them again.
-I will remember my friend… reminding the new owner to take good care of our special table.
+I will remember my friend, reminding the new owner to take good care of our special table.

 It’s funny to think a table could mean so much and yet it does, signifying many fond memories for me.
 I’ve been in my new home for a few years with my new life and a new table.
-It was important for me to find the perfect table for my new space, eventually deciding on a mid-century modern Saarinen.
-It’s definitely smaller and cosier, which is great for those intimate gatherings.
+I needed to find the perfect table for my new space, eventually deciding on a mid-century modern Saarinen.
+It’s definitely smaller and cozier, which is great for those intimate gatherings.
 So yes, my table is different, the chairs around it are the same, but the memories I’m making are new and will continue.

 The dining table has always been a symbol of many things.
 It was this past Canadian thanksgiving that I realized that the dining table truly is the heart of the home.
 The people around my table change from time to time, and I hold those special moments close to my heart.
 Whether it’s a celebration, a conversation or a laugh, don’t underestimate the table, the heart of your home and the many moments it may bring you, like my new table.